-Course Number: 7212 Title: Algebra I Grade Level: 9 1 Credit
+Course Number: 7215 Title: Algebra I Grade Level: 9 1 Credit

+This course is directly aligned with the Algebra I PA Core Standards for Mathematics.
 Algebra I begins the study of symbols as used in higher mathematics.
 These symbols, or unknowns, replace numbers and must be determined by solving equations.
 In addition, the following topics are taught: working with signed numbers, factoring, rational expressions, and linear equations and systems.

-Prerequisite: Successful completion of Pre-Algebra.
+Prerequisite: Successful completion of Pre-Algebra